swift502/Krteq/README.md

 Connecting the keyboard to [usevia.app](https://usevia.app) requires manually uploading the [design file](production/krteq_via.json) in the design tab.

-## Build

-### Parts

-- PCB
-- Case
-- Raspberry Pi Pico
-- 30cm (1ft) USB panel-mount extension cable
-- 61x Gateron KS-33B (GLP 3.0) switches
-- 61x MX low-profile keycaps
-- Gateron 2u low-profile plate-mounted stabilizer
-- 3x M2x6 flat head screw
-- Rubber feet

-### PCB
+## PCB

-The source Kicad 10 project is available in [source/kicad](source/kicad).
-Open the Kicad project and export fab files for a PCB manufacturer of your choice using one of their respective export plugins.
+The source Kicad 10 project can be found in [source/kicad](source/kicad).

+To get fabrication files, open the Kicad project and export fab files for a PCB manufacturer of your choice using one of their respective export plugins.

-#### Suggested BOM
+### Suggested BOM

 | Part | Manufacturer Part Number |
 |---|---|